7xrobin/ghg-density/README.md

 To add CSS style is being used css-modules because it is efficient and it is scoped locally

+## Warning

+The recharts <ResponsiveContainer> is [not working with React 18 render method](https://github.com/recharts/recharts/issues/2831).
+So it is being used the React 17 render for the App, which gives a warning on the console.

 ## Libraries

 Please use the following libraries for your solution.